CRMPickers logoCRMPickers

 Who should choose NetSuite CRM?

-• Teams prioritizing suite consolidation over sales UX
+• Teams prioritizing suite consolidation over a dedicated sales-native CRM experience

 Pros and cons